rockerBOO/awesome-neovim/README.md

 Tree-sitter is a new system introduced in Neovim 0.5 that incrementally parses your code into a tree that works, even with errors in your syntax.
 These colorschemes have specifically set colors for Tree-sitter highlight groups.
 Vim colorschemes will work with the new groups out of the box.

+- [datsfilipe/min-theme.nvim](https://github.com/datsfilipe/min-theme.nvim) - It's a port of Min, a minimal theme for VSCode, written in Lua.
 - [github-main-user/lytmode.nvim](https://github.com/github-main-user/lytmode.nvim) - A unique in-between theme inspired by LYT-Mode for Obsidian.
 Not quite dark, not quite light — just right.
 - [datsfilipe/vesper.nvim](https://github.com/datsfilipe/vesper.nvim) - It's a port of the popular VS Code theme Vesper, written in Lua.
 - [sontungexpt/witch](https://github.com/sontungexpt/witch) - The primary stinvim distro colorscheme includes the default feature of dimming inactive windows, along with various other customization options for users.